Subscribe for More Articles Like These! Subscribe Now

 TAKE ACTION: Make sure that searchers can find you by switching to the “satellite” view to place their pin exactly on your company doorway.

-- Actively answer user “questions.” // Searchers logged into their Google account can poise open-ended questions and get answers from the owner of the GMB.
+- Actively answer user “questions.” // Searchers logged into their Google account can poise open-ended questions and get answers from the owner of the GMB account.
 These are publicly displayed on your graph, so ensure you are responding, as the more your graph has to display, the more likely it’ll be served.

 2. Stay Active on Your Google+ Page (and All Social Media)